-The third meeting will be arranged approx. one month after the treatment begins.
+The third meeting will be arranged three month after the treatment begins.
 The meeting’s goal is to receive unmediated feedback with regards to early treatment results and any improvements that have been attained.
 Over the course of the meeting, additional recommendations will be provided as needed for continuing the existing treatment.

 The fourth meeting will be arranged approx. four months after start of the treatment.
 The goal of this meeting is to concretize any changes and improvements that have been attained.
 In addition, professional consultation will be provided with regards to the possibility of additional further treatment.